MarkisK/draw-and-guess/README.md

                     E. Click merge into current to ensure that your master is updated with the code that you have currently coded in your branch
                     F. Click the arrow next to your master branch and click check out
                     G. Click the VCS ---- GIT -------> PUSH (This will create a new branch with your changes on repo) or rebase (will add changes directly to /Dev)
+                    **Ensure to change the branch name in the push commit window i.e origin/Dev as that is where you push it directly to our dev section or leave the same to create new branch on repo